bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 P(E_3|3\spadesuit)=&\frac{P(3\spadesuit|E_4)P(E_4)}{P(3\spadesuit)}
 \end{aligned}$$

-where we already have
+where we already have the priors, one for each model,

 $$\begin{aligned}
 P(E_1)=P(E_2)=P(E_3)=P(E_4)=1/4
 \end{aligned}$$

-Further, we have
+Further, we have the likelihood term,

 $$\begin{aligned}
 P(3\spadesuit|E_1) = 1/4
 \end{aligned}$$

 because one card out of 4 in the first deck is the $3\spadesuit$.
-Likewise, we have
+Likewise, we have the other likelikhood terms for the other models,

 $$\begin{aligned}
 P(3\spadesuit|E_2) &= 1/4\\